poonawar/Vero-Scribe-Take-Home-/README.md

 **Mock data with realistic slot generation** Slots are generated at startup across 14 days, with 30% randomly removed to simulate real availability.
 Slots get marked when claimed, preventing double-booking within a session.

 **No router** The app uses a "view" field in global state instead of URL routing.
-For this scope it keeps things simple; in production I'd use React Router so views are deep-linkable.
+For this scope, it keeps things simple; in production, I'd use React Router so views are deep-linkable.

 ---